 Part of thinking through your investment property wishlist is thinking about the tenants you want to attract.
 Are you looking to rent to families, young professionals, or retirees?
 Each will be looking for different things, and each renter profile comes with different considerations for you as the investor and/or landlord.

-The Multifamily Asset Class Report Card
+The Multifamily Properties Asset Class Report Card

-Class A Multifamily Assets
+Class A Apartment Buildings